nebari-dev/nebari/docs/source/dev_guide/testing.md

 ### Kubernetes Version Check for Cloud Providers

-When `qhub init <cloud provider>` is called, it checks that the `--kubernetes-version` provided is supported by the choosen cloud provider.
+When `qhub init <cloud provider>` is called, it checks that the `--kubernetes-version` provided is supported by the preferred cloud provider.
 This flag is optional and if not provided, the `kubernetes_version` is set to the most recent kubernetes version available.
-This is achieved by using the cloud provider's SDK which thus requires their approiate credentials to be set.
+This is achieved by using the cloud provider's SDK which thus requires their appropriate credentials to be set.
 To get around this, simply set the `QHUB_K8S_VERSION` environment variable like so:

 ```
 export QHUB_K8S_VERSION=1.20